-A Mobile workers’ compensation lawyer from the Morris Bart law firm may be able to help you secure workers’ compensation benefits following a job site injury or work-related illness in Alabama.
+Our workers’ compensation lawyers in Mobile may be able to help you secure your benefits following a job site injury or work-related illness in Alabama.
 If your claim for benefits was denied despite you missing work because of an on-the-job accident or illness, we can review your case for free.

-Call the Morris Bart law firm today at (251) 298-8380 to speak to a member of the staff from our Mobile office.
 We handle workers’ compensation appeals on a contingency fee basis with no upfront payments required.
-That also means you’ll never pay a dime unless we bring your case to a successful resolution.
+You’ll never have to pay a dime unless we bring your case to a successful resolution.

 Alabama Law Ensures Many Workers Have Coverage